vs StockyVendor comparison

 LineNow vs Stocky for Shopify Operators

-Important: Shopify has announced that Stocky is being discontinued on August 31, 2026.
+Important: Shopify's help center says Stocky will no longer be available after August 31, 2026.
 If you currently use Stocky for purchase orders, stocktakes, supplier ordering, or Shopify POS inventory workflows, you need a replacement before that date.
+Source: Shopify Stocky help center.

 The replacement question is not only "which app looks most like Stocky?"
-It is whether you want another inventory app, or whether this is the right moment to upgrade to a closed-loop procurement platform.
+It is whether you want another inventory app, or whether this is the right moment to upgrade to a closed-loop procurement platform built around a living purchase order.

 Stocky helped Shopify POS operators create POs and manage inventory.
 LineNow handles the larger buying loop: inventory recommendations, purchase orders, supplier communication, AI on supplier replies, receiving, inventory updates, and accounting handoff.
 If Stocky was the PO-and-inventory layer, LineNow is the system that keeps working after the PO is sent.